rnakato/DROMPAplus/docs/content/parse2wig.rst

 .. note::

-    * Multithreading is activated only in strand-shift profile for estimating frangment length.
-When suppying ``--nomodel`` option, multithreading will make no differece.
+    * Multithreading is activated in strand-shift profile for estimating frangment length and GC content estimation.
+When suppying ``--nomodel`` option and not using ``--chrdir`` option, multithreading will make no differece.

 Quality check